In 1857, the brothers Ethan and Hosea Grosh discovered the richest silver deposit in American history—but died before they could record their claims.

 Looking for something slightly more affordable from the Carson City Mint?
 Morgan silver dollars are one of the most collected series of coins the US Mint has ever produced, and those from Carson City are especially sought after.
 There are only 13 coins in the series and building a set is attainable for many collectors (without spending a fortune).

-Interested in building or adding to your Carson City Morgan dollar set?
+Interested in building or adding to your Carson City Morgan silver dollar set?
 We currently have a few, select Carson City Mint coins and can track more down for you — give us a call and let’s get started!